namehash/ens-normalize-python/README.md

 ![Coverage](https://raw.githubusercontent.com/namehash/ens-normalize-python/main/coverage_badge.svg)

 * Python implementation of the [ENS Name Normalization Standard](https://github.com/adraffy/ensip-norm/blob/main/draft.md).
-  Thanks to [Adraffy](https://github.com/adraffy) for his leadership in coordinating the definition of this standard with the ENS community.
+  *  Thanks to [Adraffy](https://github.com/adraffy) for his leadership in coordinating the definition of this standard with the ENS community.
+  *  This library is being maintained by the team at [Namehash](https://namehash.io).
 * Passes **100%** of the [official validation tests](https://github.com/adraffy/ens-normalize.js/tree/main/validate) (validated automatically with pytest on Linux, MacOS, and Windows, see below for details).
 * Passes an [additional suite of further tests](/tools/updater/update-ens.js#L54) for compatibility with the official [Javascript reference implementation](https://github.com/adraffy/ens-normalize.js) and code testing coverage.
 * Based on [JavaScript implementation version 1.9.0](https://github.com/adraffy/ens-normalize.js/tree/4873fbe6393e970e186ab57860cc59cbbb1fa162).